 Two Disappointed Owners

-First of all, a couple of experiences of the lunacy that a BMW on ice represents.
+First of all, a couple of experiences of the trickery that a BMW on ice represents.

 My neighbour attempts to drive to the shops in her BMW One Series.